Envelopes of holomorphy and extension of functions of bounded type: On the Spectrum of

-This means that for any $\varphi\in M_b(B_{\ell_p})$ defined as in the Proposition, the sheet of $\varphi$ is an analytic copy (via $\pi$) of a ball centered at 0.
-It can be seen that for a convex and balanced open subset $U$ of a symmetrically regular Banach space $E$, $\pi(M_b(U))$ coincides with $int(\overline{U}^{w^*})$ (see, for example, \cite[Lemma 20]{CarGarMae05}).
-The previous example shows that for $U$ the unit ball of $\ell_p$, some sheets are projected into proper subsets of $int(\overline{U}^{w^*})=U$.
-Therefore, $M_b(B_{\ell_p})$ cannot be seen as a union of disjoint copies of $B_{\ell_p}$, as one might have thought from the case $U=E$, where $M_b(E)$ is a disjoint union of analytic copies of $E''$.
+In the proof of the previous Proposition we have shown that $S({\varphi_s})$ contains the set which can be thought of as a ball around $\varphi_s$.
+For $p\in\mathbb N$, Proposition~\ref{hojas de Mb0} below shows that these two sets actually coincide.
+This means that for any $\varphi\in M_b(B_{\ell_p})$ defined as in the Proposition, the sheet of $\varphi$ is (via $\pi$) a copy of a centered ball of radius strictly smaller than one.
+Therefore, $M_b(B_{\ell_p})$ cannot be seen as a union of disjoint copies (via $\pi$) of $B_{\ell_p}$, as one might have thought from the case $U=E$, where $M_b(E)$ is a disjoint union of analytic copies of $E''$.

-We now show that if we restrict ourselves to a distinguished part of the spectrum of $B_{\ell_p}$, with $p$ a natural number greater than 1, then the extension of the functions in $H_b(B_{\ell_p})$ is of bounded type.